Lester-Dowling/Extract-Excel-XML-Data/README.md

 > 6.14     149858 \
 > 6.16     84893

-Small arithmetic expressions are possible on *each* item of data.
+Small arithmetic expressions are possible on *each* item of data separately.
 The query:

 ```PowerShell
     > Extract-Excel-XML-Data --precision 2 --xpath "Row[Row>1], Cell['Volume'], Data" --each "SharesOnIssue = 95226349; 100 * DATA / SharesOnIssue" price-history.xml